The Walking Dead: The Final Season: Transition to Skybound

 When Telltale announced its closure, Skybound Entertainment saw the potential of using this to kickstart Skybound Games.
 According to Howe, Kirkman had said after Telltale contacted them about the news that that Skybound should just get Clementine's story finished as her character partially influenced how Skybound would expand its businesses.
 Howe traveled to meet with the 50-some developers that had been working on The Final Season, and explained the situation, in that Skybound was interested in supporting the game through completion, and wanted the original Telltale team on board to support this, but could not promise any sustained job afterward and being upfront about what they did not know at that time.
 Finding that most of the Telltale team were eager to help finish out the game, Howe's team began to seek out the financial and other logistical support needed.
 They acquired the rights to the Telltale The Walking Dead games, and were able to negotiate with the landlord of the former Telltale offices to establish working space there as to minimize any disruption to the team members and not require them to relocate.
 Other Telltale members made personal sacrifices to make sure the game got done, and Skybound did as much as possible to support these members, and provided allowances for team members to continue to search for jobs following the game's completion.
-Not all of the Telltale team stayed on due to the lack of long-term job security or have had already accepted other job offers.
+Not all of the Telltale team stayed on due to the lack of long-term job security or had already accepted other job offers.
 Overall, it took about two months from Telltale's closure in September for Skybound to complete all the preparations and legal requirements to restart development.

 According to Mudle, who stayed with the Telltale team in transitioning to Skybound, the final episode of the series was always meant to be treated as a closure to one era of Telltale as they were transitioning to a new engine with plans for new mechanics to break the mold of their adventure game approach; the last episode was to have included hints of these new mechanics.
 Following the studio closure, the final episode became more poignant, leaving some of those elements in but otherwise treating it as a tribute to Telltale's legacy.
 However, continuing the development at Skybound was aided by all the planning work they had done at Telltale, according to Mudle, making the transition less difficult.